 - an accredited personal licence qualification

-- a basic criminal record check (Disclosure & Barring Service)
+- a basic criminal record check, (Disclosure & Barring Service) this must be less than a month old from the date of issue.

 - the required fee of £37.00